-- i.
+- 2. The permittee must keep records to document conformance with the work practices, emission reduction measures, and management practices required by 40 CFR §63.11214 and 40 CFR §63.11223 as specified in paragraphs a.2.i. through iii. of this section. - i.
 Records must identify each boiler, the date of tune-up, the procedures followed for tune-up, and the manufacturer's specifications to which the boiler was tuned. - ii.
-For operating units that combust non-hazardous secondary materials that have been determined not to be solid waste pursuant to 40CFR§241.3(b)(1) of this chapter, you must keep a record which documents how the secondary material meets each of the legitimacy criteria under 40CFR§241.3(d)(1).
-If you combust a fuel that has been processed from a discarded non-hazardous secondary material pursuant to 40CFR§241.3(b)(4) of this chapter, you must keep records as to how the operations that produced the fuel satisfies the definition of processing in 40CFR§241.2 and each of the legitimacy criteria in 40CFR§241.3(d)(1) of this chapter.
-If the fuel received a non-waste determination pursuant to the petition process submitted under 40CFR§241.3(c) of this chapter, you must keep a record that documents how the fuel satisfies the requirements of the petition process.
-For operating units that combust non-hazardous secondary materials as fuel per 40CFR§241.4, you must keep records documenting that the material is a listed non-waste under 40CFR§241.4(a). - iii.
-For each boiler required to conduct an energy assessment, you must keep a copy of the energy assessment report. - iv.
-For each boiler subject to an emission limit in Table 1 to 40CFR63, Subpart JJJJJJ, you must keep records of monthly fuel use by each boiler, including the type(s) of fuel and amount(s) used.
-For each new oil-fired boiler that meets the requirements of 40CFR§§63.11210(e) or (f), you must keep records, on a monthly basis, of the type of fuel combusted. - v.
-For each boiler that meets the definition of seasonal boiler, you must keep records of days of operation per year. - vi.
-For each boiler that meets the definition of limited-use boiler, you must keep a copy of the federally enforceable permit that limits the annual capacity factor to less than or equal to 10 percent and records of fuel use for the days the boiler is operating. - b.
-Your records must be in a form suitable and readily available for expeditious review.
-You must keep each record for 5 years following the date of each recorded action.
-You must keep each record on-site or be accessible from a central location by computer or other means that instantly provide access at the site for at least 2 years after the date of each recorded action.
-You may keep the records off site for the remaining 3 years.
+For operating units that combust non-hazardous secondary materials that have been determined not to be solid waste pursuant to 40 CFR §241.3(b)(1) of this chapter, the permittee must keep a record which documents how the secondary material meets each of the legitimacy criteria under 40 CFR §241.3(d)(1).
+If combusting a fuel that has been processed from a discarded non-hazardous secondary material pursuant to 40 CFR §241.3(b)(4), the permittee must keep records as to how the operations that produced the fuel satisfies the definition of processing in 40 CFR §241.2 and each of the legitimacy criteria in 40 CFR §241.3(d)(1).
+If the fuel received a non-waste determination pursuant to the petition process submitted under 40 CFR §241.3(c), the permittee must keep a record that documents how the fuel satisfies the requirements of the petition process.
+For operating units that combust non-hazardous secondary materials as fuel per 40 CFR §241.4, the permittee must keep records documenting the material is a listed non-waste under 40 CFR §241.4(a). - iii.
+For each boiler required to conduct an energy assessment, the permittee must keep a copy of the energy assessment report. - 3.
+Records of the occurrence and duration of each malfunction of the boiler, or of the associated air pollution control and monitoring equipment. - 4.
+Records of actions taken during periods of malfunction to minimize emissions in accordance with the general duty to minimize emissions in 40 CFR §63.11205(a), including corrective actions to restore the malfunctioning boiler, air pollution control, or monitoring equipment to its normal or usual manner of operation. - b.
+The records must be in a form suitable and readily available for expeditious review.
+The permittee must keep each record for 5 years following the date of each recorded action.
+The permittee must keep each record on-site or be accessible from a central location by computer or other means that instantly provide access at the site for at least 2 years after the date of each recorded action.
+The permittee may keep the records off site for the remaining 3 years.

-[45CSR34; 40 CFR §§63.11225(c)(1), (c)(2), and (d)]
+[45CSR34; 40 CFR §§63.11225(c)(1), (c)(2), (c)(2)(i) to (c)(2)(iii), (c)(4), (c)(5), and (d)]